 Dromore High Cross

-Saint Patrick's legacy is enshrined in our churches, cathedrals and historic sites including abbeys, high crosses and round towers
+Saint Patrick's legacy is enshrined in our churches, cathedrals and historic sites including abbeys, high crosses and round towers.

 Through history, myth and legend, Patrick's legacy is still carved into the land where he found his saintly mission.
-To this day his influence and impact breathes within the landscapes, culture and people of St Patrick's heartland.
+To this day his influence and impact breathes within the landscapes, culture and people of Saint Patrick's heartland.
 This is Patrick's world: ancient, poignant and rejuvenating.

 Walk in his footsteps amid the solitude and beauty of Slemish Mountain.
 Visit his grave in the grounds of Down Cathedral, and explore Patrick's capital, Armagh, where two majestic cathedrals bear his name.